How to Keep Squirrels Out of the Garden

 • Bulbs that squirrels (and other rodents) do not like include daffodils, fritillaria, snowdrops (Galanthus), grape hyacinths (Muscari), and ornamental alliums.
 Rabbits and deer also dislike these flowers because of their unpalatable taste and fragrant odor.
 You can also try these flowers in pots, planters, and containers.
 Check out our list of rodent-proof bulbs

-• For more protection, line the planting hole itself with wire mesh (“hardware cloth”).
-Some gardeners have found that planting the bulbs in a handful of sharp, crushed gravel discourages the squirrels.
-This might help provide better drainage as well.
+• Line the planting hole with wire mesh (“hardware cloth”) for more protection.
+Some gardeners have found that planting the bulbs in a handful of sharp, crushed gravel discourages squirrels, and this might also help provide better drainage.

-• As an added layer of protection, cover the surface of the bed with black plastic netting, which is invisible and inexpensive.
+• As an added layer of protection, cover the bed’s surface with black plastic netting, which is invisible and inexpensive.

 • Don’t advertise your newly dug bulbs by leaving papery bits of bulb debris in or on the soil.
 Clean up your act, or better still, try not to lay your bulbs on the ground while you dig the holes to plant them—squirrels will smell their favorite and scamper over.